vbiff/most_common_words/README.md

 I've made it to learn spanish!:)
 This program parses N amount of .txt Spanish texts from www.rulit.me website and then analyze text and gives back most common N words.
+Program creates 2 folders in the directory where it is: output folder with all parsed text and some pics)) result folder and .txt file with N words
-Besides result file, you will see words and counters in your terminal
+Besides result file, you will see words and counters in your terminal.

 If you run by terminal you can provide number of words as an argument.